 In a relatively short period of time, elevators have become an essential machine.
 As people continue to erect monumental skyscrapers and more small buildings are made handicap-accessible, elevators will become an even more pervasive element in society.
 It is truly one of the most important machines in the modern era, as well as one of the coolest.

-For more information on elevators, including the elevator technologies of the future, check out the links on the next page.
+For more information on elevators, including the elevator technologies of the future, check out the links below.